dougsouza/efficient-t2i/README.md

 `./scripts/eval_cub.sh`

-Please loot at the script for setting evaluation parameters.
+Please look at the script for setting evaluation parameters.

 ## Pretrained Models

-We already uploaded the pretrained model for Birds, downloads using the provided script:
+We already uploaded the pretrained model for Birds, download it using the provided script:

 `./scripts/download_pretrained_birds_model.sh`

+## Playground

+We also include a jupyter notebook with examples of how generate images.
+Just go to the project fodler and and launch:

+`jupyter notebook`

 ## Citation